HTTP API authorization

 You may cache the result, but consider that a token can not only expire, but also be revoked earlier (for example if the client that issued the token is deleted).
 The RFC 7662, Section 4 summarizes the tradeoff in the second-last paragraph.

-Requesting an access token using an external OAuth server
+Request an access token using an external OAuth server

 To use OAuth 2.0 Bearer tokens issued by another service, provide an RFC 7662-compliant OAuth 2.0 Token Introspection endpoint to your Project using the Set ExternalOAuth update action.

-A Project using tokens issued by an external OAuth service can continue to use tokens issued by Composable Commerce.
+A Project that uses tokens issued by an external OAuth service can continue to use tokens issued by Composable Commerce.
 The APIs validate the tokens against the respective introspection endpoints with no additional configuration required.
 The API might cache External OAuth tokens for up to 30 minutes to improve response times.

 External OAuth sequence diagram